kirbydesign/designsystem/.github/ISSUE_TEMPLATE/component-request.md

 name: Component request
 about: Suggest a new component for Kirby Design System
 title: "[COMPONENT] "
-labels: NOT Prioritized, NOT Tech refined, NOT UX refined, component
+labels: New, NOT Prioritized, NOT Tech refined, NOT UX refined, component
 assignees: ''

 ---